datanav/docs/system/gcp.rst

 =====================
 Google Cloud Platform
 =====================
-Google Cloud Platform provides infrastructure as a service, platform as a service, and serverless computing environments
+Google Cloud Platform provides infrastructure as a service, platform as a service, and serverless computing environments.

 Data types
 ^^^^^^^^^^